Pastel: Pastel media

-There has been some debate within art societies as to what exactly counts as a pastel.
+There has been some debate within art societies as to what exactly qualifies as a pastel.
 The Pastel Society within the UK (the oldest pastel society) states the following are acceptable media for its exhibitions: "Pastels, including Oil pastel, Charcoal, Pencil, Conté, Sanguine, or any dry media".
 The emphasis appears to be on "dry media" but the debate continues.

 Manufacture

 In order to create hard and soft pastels, pigments are ground into a paste with water and a gum binder and then rolled, pressed or extruded into sticks.
-The name "pastel" is derived from Medieval Latin pastellum "woad paste," from Late Latin pastellus "paste."
+The name pastel is derived from Medieval Latin pastellum "woad paste," from Late Latin pastellus "paste."
 The French word pastel first appeared in 1662.

 Most brands produce gradations of a color, the original pigment of which tends to be dark, from pure pigment to near-white by mixing in differing quantities of chalk.
-This mixing of pigments with chalks is the origin of the word "pastel" in reference to "pale color" as it is commonly used in cosmetic and fashion venues.
+This mixing of pigments with chalks is the origin of the word pastel in reference to pale color as it is commonly used in cosmetic and fashion contexts.

 A pastel is made by letting the sticks move over an abrasive ground, leaving color on the grain of the painting surface.
 When fully covered with pastel, the work is called a pastel painting; when not, a pastel sketch or drawing.
 Pastel paintings, being made with a medium that has the highest pigment concentration of all, reflect light without darkening refraction, allowing for very saturated colors.